 Fareed Zakaria’s GPS is one of my favorite podcasts.
 It is an in-depth thoughtful program with guests who know something of what they speak, often with opposing points of view which helps drive the discussion deeper.
 Google: Fareed Zakaria Interviews with Bono and Musk for his interviews with Bono (lead singer of U2) and Elon Musk (developing SpaceX) on what fuels their creativity.

 Bono is a dozen years older than Musk, which may explain part of their difference.
 I mean, every 10 years can mark a major leap in ‘depth’, especially if the nothingness of emptiness is pulling the strings.
-To put it in correlations terms:
+To put it in correlations terms …

 — ——— = —————

 This is the GPS transcript from the Bono segment .

 BONO, LEAD SINGER U2: I can only speak from my own experience, but observing the species up close as I have over the years.
 I think it’s often emptiness, the void and the attempt to fill the void is art and the artist is the person who is making up for absence.
 If you were completely of sound mind, you would not need 70,000 people screaming I love you a night to feel normal.
 It’s the god shaped hole, I think, somebody called it once.

 ZAKARIA: How do you – How does the song come to you?

 BONO: Well, performing for me comes on like a twitch, really.
 I have no choice.
 The song writing piece is different.
 It comes out in two ways.
 Despair and attempt to put things right that have been wrong or joy, just ebullience, you know, it’s just overflowing — my cup overflowed.
 When things are going very well in my life or in our family, the things are good, I write naturally.
 I just can’t stop writing.
 And – but also when I’m in a hole, I’m in a corner, I try to write myself out of it.